djgroen/FabSim3/docs/advanced_topics.md

 * Domain-independent templates are stored in `FabSim3/fabsim/deploy/templates`, while domain-specific templates should be stored in `FabSim3/fabsim/deploy/<module_name>/templates`.
 * Templates consist of two parts, *Header templates* which are scheduler-specific, and *job execution* templates which are code-specific.
 * Normally, one new template needs to be added when adding a new machine definition to FabSim3, regardless of the number of codes used on that machine.
-* Also one new template needs to be added for each new code definition to FabSim3, regardless of the number of machines supported.
+* Also, one new template needs to be added for each new code definition to FabSim3, regardless of the number of machines supported.

 #### Header templates